Thelymitra circumsepta

-Thelymitra circumsepta, commonly called the naked sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra circumsepta, commonly called naked sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single leathery, dark green leaf and up to twenty blue to purplish or pink flowers with fringed lobes and yellowish hair tufts on top of the column.

 Description

 Thelymitra circumsepta is a tuberous, perennial herb with a single leathery, channelled, dark green, linear to lance-shaped leaf 150-300 mm long and 15-25 mm wide with a purplish base.
 Up to twenty blue to purplish or pink flowers 20-30 mm wide are arranged on a flowering stem 150-700 mm tall.
 The sepals and petals are 9-15 mm long and 5-6 mm wide.
 The column is pale blue or greenish, 3-5 mm long and about 2 mm wide.
 The lobe on the top of the anther is itself lobed with yellow fringed edges.
 The side lobes are finger-like with yellow, toothbrush-like tufts on their ends.
 The flowers are self-pollinated and only open on hot, humid days.
 Flowering occurs from December to February.